🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Stock market trading activity can grow more intense when specific economic or company news pushes a single large stock — or stock sector — into volatile trading territory.

-For instance, if a technology company X announces a new product release, investors may want to pounce and buy the stock, hoping for a significant share price uptick.
+For instance, if a technology company X announces a new product release, investors may want to pounce and buy that tech stock, hoping for a significant share price uptick.
 That can lead to higher volume trading stock X, making the company and the market more volatile (especially later in the day), thus ensuring an active power hour trading time.

 Reserve/Economic News